 What are the financial documents to be handed over?

 The protocol involves the handing over of all financial accounts, documents and records from the builder for which the society should ideally appoint an auditor/tax expert professionally or from within the members so that no malfeasance or inadvertent mishandling is possible.
-The following are the handover essentials:-
+The following are the housing society handover checklist:-

 - Insurance documents of the building;